comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 - character-level features (extracted with a CNN)
 - lexical features

-All these features are then concatenated, passed through a bi-LSTM and each time step is decoded by a linear layer and a log-softmax layer into log-probabilities for each tag category.
-The model also learns a tag transition matrix, and at inference time the Viterbi algorithm selects the sequence that maximizes the score all possible tag-sequences.
+All these features are concatenated, passed through a bi-LSTM and at each time step decoded by a linear layer and a log-softmax layer into log-probabilities for each tag.
+The model also learns a tag transition matrix, and at inference time the Viterbi algorithm selects the sequence that maximizes the score over all possible tag-sequences.

 ### __Implementations__